nigelm/broadworks_ocip/docs/internals.md

 element may have either `unauthorized=True` or `authorized_quantity` set to a `UnboundedPositiveInt`.

+Additionally in version `2.0.1` onwards, schema `sequence` sets, within schema `choice` elements are similarly handled - all the contained attributes are made optional.

+I can think of some ways to make the currently `xfail` flagged tests in `test_faulty_command.py` be handled correctly - at the cost of adding more complexity to the information stored about each command type and making the `__init__` function more complex.
+However I am not fully convinced that this library should be performing that level of input checking - although the library will accept illegal combinations, the Broadworks server will quickly tell you that you are wrong!.

 The tables returned in many command responses have no type information in the schema as to how to treat them - the column information is also passed within the response itself.
 This means that often there are boolean or numeric